-Who is Ram Dass?
+Who was Ram Dass?
 The Wonderful, Magical, “Be Here Now” Guru

 This is not to say that Alpert didn’t have a few issues along the way.
-Instead, it’s to note that his mission appears to be broader, deeper, and with a longer tail.
-It’s entirely possible Alpert lived this long in loving abundance because his teachings are still relevant and inspiring, possibly more than ever.
+Instead, it’s to note that his mission appeared to be broader, deeper, and with a longer tail.
+It’s entirely possible Alpert lived as long as he did in loving abundance because his teachings are still relevant and inspiring, possibly more than ever.

 Dying to oneself sometimes requires retreats, rituals, deep self-exploration, daily meditation, and disappearing for a while.
 It might also involve a name change.

-Richard Alpert is no longer Richard Alpert.
-After an extensive exploration of psilocybin, LSD, and other psychedelic chemicals, Alpert began to see behind the Wizard’s curtain.
+Richard Alpert was no longer Richard Alpert … after an extensive exploration of psilocybin, LSD, and other psychedelic chemicals, Alpert began to see behind the Wizard’s curtain.
 He fell in love with India, found his eternal master in the form of a guru, consumed a wealth of his spiritual sustenance, and in a relatively short period, Dr. Alpert grew spiritually and became Ram Dass.